-With the arrival of Spring, it is more challenging than ever to keep kids reading and interested in learning.
+With the arrival of Spring, it is more challenging than ever to keep kids reading and motivated to keep learning.
 What techniques keep your kids inspired?
 How do we keep them motivated to work when their minds are on getting outside?
 How do WE stay motivated as the year winds down?
-The answer in my opinion is to use mentor texts lessons to embed reading across the curriculum.
+Engaging mentor texts can make a big difference, and we’ll focus on them in this post.
 By making careful book selections for your mentor texts, we can expose kids to great literature AND meet our curricular demands.
-Make sure your book choices match your reading/writing skills, content area needs, AND are appealing to your students.

 Last fall, I revised all of the Leo Lionni units in my store.
 The bundle expanded from four titles to seven, and now includes Inch by Inch, A Color of His Own, Swimmy, Alexander the Wind-up Mouse, Fish is Fish, Frederick, and A Busy Year.
 Kids LOVE animals, so you can pair any of these titles to nonfiction works as a way to tap into kids’ interest in animals.
 Honestly, they’d even work for upper elementary too if you want to share a part for modeling.
 You can also weave in studies of habitats, animal adaptations, and plants.
 I love using these books for character and plot development too.